Agoric/documentation/main/ertp/guide/math-helpers.md

 ### 'strSet'
 High performance operations on sets of string IDs for a basic nonfungible asset case.
-An amount might look like:
+An amount you'd use `strSet` with might look like the following.
+Note that the `extent` is not a numeric value, but an array specifying a specific `myBrand` object.

 ```js
 { brand: myBrand, extent: ['39283', 'bas029s'] }